HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Method

 For the $m$-th action category, we get its rule set as $R_m=\{r_i\}_{i=1}^{l_m}$, where $l_m$ is the rule number.
 For the $i$-th rule $r_i \in R_m$, assume its expression as: $P_a \wedge P_b \rightarrow A_m$, where $P_a, P_b$ is the $a$-th, $b$-th primitive, and $A_m$ is the $m$-th activity.
 For example, \textit{hand-catch-sth} $\wedge$ \textit{ball} $\rightarrow$ \textit{human-play-ball}.
 Then we transform the expression into $(\neg P_a) \vee (\neg P_b) \vee A_m$, and calculate the vote vector via

-The vector $e_{cls_m}^{(i)}$ implies the result of logical reasoning based on the $i$-th rule.
-All $OR(\cdot,\cdot), NOT(\cdot)$ are shared functions but \textit{written separately} for clarity.
+The vector $e_{m}^{(i)}$ implies the result of logical reasoning based on the $i$-th rule.
+All $OR(\cdot,\cdot), NOT(\cdot)$ are \textbf{shared} functions but written separately for clarity.

 We explore two different ways to synthesize the rules: early combination and late combination.
-For early combination, we get a new embedding $e_{cls_m}^{(i)'}$ for each rule via
+For early combination, we get a new embedding $e_{m}^{(i)'}$ for each rule via

 where the attention scores are obtained by Multi-Head Attention strategy~\cite{attention}.
-Then we concatenate all $e_{cls_m}^{(i)'}$ and map it into an aggregated event vector $e_{cls_m}$ via MLP, and get action inference score $\mathcal{S}_{cls_m}$ with a binary discriminator transforming $e_{cls_m}$ to probability.
+Then we concatenate all $e_{m}^{(i)'}$ and map it into an aggregated event vector $e_{m}$ via an MLP, and get action inference score $\mathcal{S}_{m}$ with a binary discriminator transforming $e_{m}$ to probability.
 For the late combination, the process is the opposite.
-We first get the action prediction $\mathcal{S}_{cls_m}^{(i)}$ from $e_{cls_m}^{(i)}$.
-Since different persons may have different understanding to activities, we synthesize the inference from different rules and average $\mathcal{S}_{cls_m}^{(i)}$ to get the final result $\mathcal{S}_{cls_m}$.
+We first get the action prediction $\mathcal{S}_{m}^{(i)}$ from $e_{m}^{(i)}$.
+Since different persons may have different understandings of activities, we synthesize the inference from different rules and average $\mathcal{S}_{m}^{(i)}$ to get the final result $\mathcal{S}_{m}$.
 These two policies are used differently.
 In rule discovery and updating (Sec.~\ref{sec:rule_up_eval}), we utilize the late combination.
 Then, we freeze the updated rule base and finetune the whole reasoning module via early combination.
+We give more details in Suppl.~Sec.~3.3.

 To perform logical operations, logical modules $NOT(\cdot)$ and $OR(\cdot, \cdot)$ should satisfy the basic laws of logic: 1) NOT negation: $\neg$ TRUE = FALSE, 2) NOT double negation: $\neg \neg x = x$, 3) OR idempotence: $x\vee x = x$, 4) OR complementation: $x\vee (\neg x) =$ TRUE, where $x \in \mathcal{X}$ refers to the event vector, and $\mathcal{X}$ is the event vector space.
 We utilize the laws as the regularization objective via